fabanc/Esri-Web-App-Builder-2.6-Settings-Examples/README.md

 * Setting CheckBox: an example to make a boolean variable configurable using a check box.
 * Settings Color: an example to make a color configurable throught the setting pages.
+* Settings List: an example to make a variable configurable throught the setting pages using a selection list.
 * Settings Radio: an example to make a variable configurable using radio buttons throught the setting pages.
 * Settings Text: an example to make a text variable configurable throught the setting pages.